 Photo from Yarmouth Police Department Facebook

-H. 2037: An Act providing for the care and transportation of police dogs injured in the line of duty otherwise known as “Nero’s Bill.”
+H. 4230 (formerly H. 2037): An Act providing for the care and transportation of police dogs injured in the line of duty, a.k.a.
+“Nero’s Bill”

 While not identical, both of these bills would allow a law enforcement dog injured in the line of duty to be transported in an ambulance if there is not competing need for human transport.